qkmiller/My-Portfolio/README.md

 #### By Quinn Miller

+_Updated Feb 22nd 2019_

 ## Description

-_As of Feb 15th 2019_

 This project will be a website that shows off the work that I've done as a junior web developer.
 I will use React to build this app from the ground up.
 Starting with a blueprint of how this app will be structured, which I will include in the readme.
 Eventually it will have a few pictures of me, an 'about me' section, and showcase the projects that I am most proud of.

-## Component Tree
+## Components

 React uses a system of components to keep each part of an application compartmentalized.
 This allows the developer to re-use these components in current and/or future applications.
-At the very least, it's an amazing organizational tool.
+At the very least, it's an amazing organizational system.
 The bigger a project gets, the more vital this system becomes.

+Some of these components contain data, and manage the 'state' of that data.
+This data can range from content that the end-user can change, to a value dictating whether something is hidden or shown.
+These are called stateful components.
+Components that do not have state are refered to as being 'pure' because they either exist or they don't.

+However, pure components can be greatly manipulated by their stateful parent component.
+For example: A stateful component might contain a list.
+For each item on the list, a pure component is generated containing information about the item.
+When the list is updated React will see the change, then re-render _only the parts of the DOM that need changing_.
+This is called 'reconciliation' and its what makes React special.

 Here's how the components in my application are structured:

 ![Image of component tree](./ComponentTree.png)

 ## Setup/Installation Requirements

-_As of Feb 15th 2019_
+_As of Feb 22nd 2019_
 _it has not been deployed yet.
 If you would like to see this project in action, you will have to follow these steps._

 1. You must have Node package manager installed on your machine.